mimove/Coupling-API/README.md

 An edited version of the rhoCentralFoam solver has been provided as an example of how to edit the source code of compressible OpenFOAM solvers to use this CWIPI coupling.

+The call

+        cwipiSwitch cwipi(runTime);

-To use cwipiRhoCentralFoam, one must first run the solver in decoupled mode by setting the entry cwipiSwitch to false in system/controlDict:
+is used to determine whether or not the solver should be run in coupled mode by looking for the cwipiSwitch entry in system/controlDict.
+One must first run the solver in decoupled mode by setting the entry cwipiSwitch to false in system/controlDict:

     cwipiSwitch       false;

+The call

+        cwipiFields couplingFields(mesh, runTime, U, thermo);

-The solver should be run in this mode until the start-up transient period has passed.
+establishes the computation of the Lamb vector, entropy and local speed of sound fields which are necessary for the coupling to work.
+These fields are computed regardless of whether the solver is running in coupled or decoupled mode since it is necessary to time-average these fields before the coupling begins.
+The solver should be run in decoupled mode until the start-up transient period has passed.
 The user should then add time-averaging for the base flow fields, namely for U, c, T, rho, s and L to the bottom of the controlDict file:

     functions
     {